 SHARECITY, Department of Geography, Trinity College Dublin

-- Diverse Economies and the Commons
+- Diverse and Community Economies

 - Urban Agriculture, Sustainable lifestyles and livelihoods

-- Food policy, land use and law
+- Food policy, land use, and law

 My research is broadly concerned with the economic and environmental politics of everyday life, a theme I have engaged through research on diverse economies, urban agriculture, household sustainability, gender and work, food security, and rural poverty.
 Through this work, I explore and actively participate in the processes through which everyday food and sustainability practices become institutionalized by organizations, and supported by policy and planning.

-movement that promotes self-provisioning practices such as urban gardening, food preservation, and chicken and bee keeping as a means of economic and environmental resilience.
+My Ph.D. research examined the gender relations and diverse economic practices of urban homesteaders in Boston.
+Urban homesteading is a sustainable lifestyle movement that promotes self-provisioning practices such as urban gardening, food preservation, and chicken and bee keeping as a means of economic and environmental resilience.
 The project draws on ethnographic and action research to explore the different kinds of self-provisioning practices in which urban homesteaders engage; the social, cultural, and economic relations that such practices are embedded in and enabled by; and the impact of these practices across various urban scales.

-consumption to food rescue and redistribution, to cooking, eating, and composting.
-As a member of his team, I have contributed to the conceptual, theoretical, and methodological development of the project, which seeks to bridge the gap between previous research on alternative food networks, emergency food, food waste, and the sharing economy.
-And I have completed in depth ethnographic research with food initiatives in Berlin and New York
+My postdoctoral research with SHARECITY investigates opportunities for sharing things, spaces, and skills across the food system, from production and consumption, to food rescue and redistribution, to cooking, eating and composting.
+As a member of this team, I have engaged in ethnographic research in Berlin and New York, and contributed to the conceptual, theoretical, and methodological development of the project, which seeks to bridge the gap between previous research on alternative food networks, emergency food, food waste, and the sharing economy.